ering0427/Interactive-Lab-Hub/Lab 1/README.md

 **Describe your setting, players, activity and goals here.**

 _Setting:_ The interaction is happening in my living room.
+The interaction happens when I uses the device to train my dog how to sit.

 _Players:_ My dog Martin and I will be involved in the interaction.
-My boyfriend will probably also be in the setting.
+Other people may also be in the setting, but the device will only respond to one person and one dog at a time.

 _Activity:_ When I say "sit", if Martin sits down and remains still for five seconds, the device will turn green to indicate that I should give him a treat.

 _Goals:_ Martin's goal is to get a treat.
 My goal is to give him a treat when he sits down for five seconds.

 **Include a picture of your storyboard here**

 **Summarize feedback you got here.**